Dartmouth-Data-Analytics-Core/Bioinformatics_workshop-Dec-2020/Day-1/01-shell-basics.md

 # Count the number of genes with no reads expressed in any of the samples
 grep "^ENSG[0-9]*\t0\t0\t0\t0\t0\t0\t0\t0\t0\t0\t0\t0\t0\t0\t0\t0$" all_counts.txt| wc -l
 ```

 ### Shell environment variables

-The command line *evironment* essentially describes a collection of variables that have been set to provide context for the commands that you run.
+The command line *environment* essentially describes a collection of variables that have been set to provide context for the commands that you run.
 These variable are referred to as *environment variables*.
 A number of environment variables are set automatically everytime you log into the bash shell.
 The `env` command will show all environment variables available in the current shell.
 Try that now:
 ```bash
 env
 ```